elicia4/linux_notes/commands/lsof.md

     sudo lsof -p 12278 # -p is the process ID option

-A real-world example, you examine open files in a directory:
+Here's a real-world example, you examine open files in a directory:

     sudo lsof /mnt/wp-content

-You can use `-u` as an exeption filter by using `^`, to view open files not owned by `root`:
+You can use `-u` as an exception filter by using `^`, to view open files not owned by `root`:

     sudo lsof -u ^root